hugosenari/pydbusdecorator/README.rst

 See also:
 ---------

-dbus2any was a subproject now I created a project only for this (https://github.com/hugosenari/dbus2any)
+dbus2any is a subproject now I created a project only for this (https://github.com/hugosenari/dbus2any)